GoogleCloudPlatform/functions-framework-dotnet/docs/launch-settings.md

-That's useful for a regular ASP.NET Core application, but isn't appropriate for a Functions Framework application using the Google.Cloud.Functions.Framework.Hosting package which *always* uses Kestrel, gets its port from the `PORT` environment variable etc.
+That's useful for a regular ASP.NET Core application, but isn't appropriate for a Functions Framework application using the OpenFunction.Framework.Hosting package which *always* uses Kestrel, gets its port from the `PORT` environment variable etc.

 There are three simple solutions to this issue.
 In order of